 Our summer semesters are designed to help students graduate on-time, or even early, which means that the GE courses we offer every summer will be determined by the group of students selected and the faculty members who will join the program.
-The typical student will take two survey-level courses and two upper division Oxford-style tutorials.
-The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
+The typical student will take one-two general education courses and one-two Oxford-style tutorials.
+The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the general education courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
 The following is a CURRENT list of course offerings:

 E211 English Literature I